imlana21/imlana21/README.md

 + :book: I'm currently learning [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/)
 + :computer: I'm looking to collaborate with [Angular TS](https://angular.io/)
 + :dart: Focused on **FrontEnd Development**, but I could do a little bit of **BackEnd Development**
++ :search: You can reach me on [Linkedin](https://www.linkedin.com/in/ihwan-mualana-29759b199/)

 ## Programing Language